harneksidhu/blog-examples/README.md

 blog-examples
 ======================

-This repository will contain all source code from blog posts  from
+This repository will contain all source code from blog posts on [harneksidhu.com](http://harneksidhu.com).